 I also visited the William and Mary College Swem library to look at their archives from the Abingdon Parish Register in Gloucester County Virginia to find a 1744 birth record for Robert Hobday, for my Bridger Family Association application.

 I organized my all my source documents to prove my line of descent from Joseph Bridger and submitted them for membership in the Bridger Family Association.
 My documents were approved and I was admitted as a voting member of the Bridger Family Association in the spring before the Bridger Family Reunion of 2010 took place.

 I will also use these same documents to (hopefully) gain membership in the Colonial Dames of the Seventeenth Century.

-One of the most exciting artifacts that have been found at Whitemarsh was a wine bottle seal bearing a seal with three crabs from the Bridger coat-of-arms.
+One of the most exciting artifacts that has been found at Whitemarsh was a wine bottle seal bearing a seal with three crabs from the Bridger coat-of-arms.

 PLEASE GO TO www.bridgerfamilyassociation.com for more info on the Bridger Family Association.

-THE BRIDGER FAMILY ASSOCIATION REUNION WILL TAKE PLACE THIS MAY IN VIRGINIA.
+THE BRIDGER FAMILY ASSOCIATION REUNION WILL TAKE PLACE IN THE SUMMER OF 2014 IN ENGLAND.
 PLEASE REVIEW THE INFORMATION BELOW AND EMAIL BFA PRESIDENT JEAN TOMES ASAP IF YOU ARE INTERESTED IN ATTENDING.
 FOR MORE INFORMATION, GO TO www.bridgerfamilyassociation.com

 Please email Jean Tomes, President of the Bridger Family Association at firstname.lastname@example.org You can attend even if you are not yet a member of the BFA.